-Who is at fault for a rear-end accident?
+In New Mexico, who is at fault for a rear-end accident?

 It’s important to take a rear-end crash seriously, even if it happened at a low speed.
 Your first step should be to secure the scene to avoid another crash occurring.
 Pull over to the side of the road or find a parking lot if you can.
 Make sure you exchange insurance and contact information with the other driver, take photos of the crash scene and speak to witnesses.
 Always call the police so they can examine the crash scene and create a thorough accident report, and always get medical attention as soon as possible.
 Lastly, you should file a claim with your insurance company, but keep your comments to a minimum and refrain from speaking to the other driver’s insurance company.

 Do I need to see a doctor after a rear-end collision?

 It’s tempting to just “walk it off” after a low-speed crash, but it’s also dangerous.
 Rear-end crashes sometimes cause injuries like whiplash, concussions, internal injuries and other injuries that can have delayed symptoms.
 If you don’t get checked out right away, you may aggravate an injury you didn’t even know you had.
 Moreover, getting a medical evaluation creates a record of your injuries in case an insurance company later disputes them.

 Should I take a settlement from a car insurance company when I’m rear-ended?

 Insurance companies often downplay rear-end accidents and offer quick settlements to get your claim off their books as soon as possible.
 It’s important to remember that they’re trying to protect their bottom line, and once you take their money, that’s it; you can’t go back for more.
 We strongly recommend reviewing any settlement offer with an attorney before you sign.

 Take your rear-end accident settlement claim seriously from the start